-Your hearing aid has a push button which allows you to select from several listening programs.
+Your hearing aid has a push button allowing you to use up to four different listening programs.
+The list on page 2 tells which programs have been enabled.

-Push the button to change program.
+- 1. Tap the program button to switch between programs - 2.
 You will then hear one or more beeps.
-The number of beeps indicates which program you have selected (one beep = program one, two beeps = program two and so on).
+The number of beeps indicates which program you have selected (one beep = program one, two beeps = program two, etc.). - 3.
+When you turn the hearing aids off and then back on, they always return to the default setting (program one and preset volume).